 When considering the backdoor Roth IRA strategy, it is important to understand the tax implications (if any), how they are determined, and how they are tracked.
 Once there are after-tax dollars in one traditional IRA, all IRAs are affected, and any distributions or conversions must consist of proportionate amounts of both pretax and after-tax dollars until all the IRAs are closed.

 Under the aforementioned pro rata rule, the formula for calculating which portion of the conversion amount is tax free is based on the ratio of nondeductible contributions to the market value of all IRAs, as follows

 Nondeductible contributions ÷ Total value of all IRAs = % of conversion amount that is tax free

 For example: Jane has $200,000 in aggregate IRA balances.
 Of that, $50,000 is composed of nondeductible contributions.
 Jane wants to convert $20,000 to a Roth IRA this year.
-Because of the pro rata rule, only 25 percent ($5,000) of the $20,000 will be tax free.
-Even though this probably isn’t the result she wanted, it’s not a complete disaster, as she now has $15,000 of post-tax basis left over that will eventually come out tax free.
+Because of the pro-rata rule, only 25 percent ($5,000) of her $20,000 will be tax-free.
+Even though this probably isn’t the result she wanted, it’s not a complete disaster, as she now has $15,000 of post-tax basis left over that will eventually come out tax-free.